jj1bdx/writing-otp-modules/draft/source/otp-documentation.rst

 Example of rand module documentation
 ------------------------------------

+For prototyping ``rand`` module, I set up a locally executable documentation build environment.
+See `the xml-doc directory of the prototype repository <https://github.com/jj1bdx/emprng/tree/0.9.2/xml-doc>`_ for the further details.

-This is an example source XML file for Erlang/OTP ``rand`` module, `as provided in the prototype repository
+The following list is an example source XML file for Erlang/OTP ``rand`` module, `as provided in the prototype repository
 <https://github.com/jj1bdx/emprng/blob/0.9.2/xml-doc/rand.xml>`_.
 The
 rendered result can be accessed as `an html file <_static/rand.html>`_.

 .. literalinclude:: _static/rand.xml
    :language: xml